ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

 ## Troubleshooting

-The two most common issues are either incorrectly configured search account (**Bind DN**, **Bind credentials**) or an incorrect **Search base**.
-These will typically result in an `LDAP Search Failed` error being shown.
+The two most common issues are an incorrectly configured search account (**Bind DN** or **Bind credentials**) or an incorrect **Search base**.
+These typically result in an `LDAP Search Failed` error.

-Please be aware that due to security concerns, all LDAP errors regarding server connection and user binding are returned as `LDAP as provided is not reachable`.
+For security reasons, all LDAP errors related to server connectivity and user binding are generalized and displayed as `LDAP as provided is not reachable`.

-Before contacting our Support team, please make sure that the information you entered in the IP Fabric GUI is correct.
+Before contacting Support Team, please verify that the information entered in the IP Fabric GUI is correct.

-### Using `ldapsearch` To Verify LDAP Configuration
+### Using `ldapsearch` to Verify LDAP Configuration

-You can use the `ldapsearch` command-line utility to independently query LDAP servers. `ldapsearch` is present on the IP Fabric appliance (access it via SSH), or it can be installed locally as part of the `ldap-utils` Linux package.
-It is recommended to **always test the LDAP configuration from the IP Fabric appliance** to rule out connectivity issues.
+You can use the `ldapsearch` command-line utility to independently query LDAP servers. `ldapsearch` is available on the IP Fabric appliance (accessible via SSH) or can be installed locally as part of the `ldap-utils` package on Linux.

+It is highly recommended to **test the LDAP configuration directly from the IP Fabric appliance** to rule out connectivity issues.

+#### Prerequisites

+- Ensure you have SSH access to the IP Fabric appliance.
+- Gather the following information:
+  - LDAP server address and port
+  - Bind DN
+  - Bind password
+  - Search base

 #### Testing LDAP

-You can test LDAP connectivity with command:
+Use the following command to test LDAP connectivity:

 ```bash
 ldapsearch \